AqwamCreates/DataPredict-Neural/docs/API/Models/TwinDelayedDeepDeterministicPolicyGradient.md

 * Ensure the final layer of the Critic model has only one neuron.
 It is the default setting for all Critic models in research papers.

+* Ensure the first layer of the Critic model has the same number of neurons as the total number of actions and the number of environment features.

 ## Constructors

 ### new()